Ashtanga Yoga FAQs: Everything You Need To Know

 What Is Led Ashtanga Yoga?

-In a led Ashtanga Vinyasa yoga class in Rishikesh, the teacher instructs you through the sequence, explaining how to enter and leave each asana.
+In a led ashtanga yoga teacher training in India, the teacher instructs you through the sequence, explaining how to enter and leave each asana.
 The breath is counted, so all students flow through the sequence at the same pace.
 The teacher may also perform adjustments and provide vocal cues to aid students in their alignment and their understanding of each asana.

 What Is Mysore Style Ashtanga Yoga?

-In Mysore-style Ashtanga classes in Rishikesh, there are no spoken instructions.
+In Ashtanga yoga Mysore class, there are no spoken instructions.
 Students self-practice the sequence at the pace of their own breath, synchronizing their breath and movement.
 There is a larger focus on teachers providing individual guidance and adjustments where necessary.
 For many practitioners, a deeper understanding of the sequence is developed.
 In Mysore Style practice, one is able to build a deep internal awareness due to fewer external stimuli, and there is no need to modify the pace of breath to match the rest of the class.

 Who Is The Founder Of Ashtanga Yoga?